piercifani/Presentations/Build Better Apps Faster/Build Better Apps Faster.md

 ---
 ## Objective C -> **Swift**

+^ Besides safety and speed, the main reason that Swift was created was in order to enable higher level abstraction

 ---

 ### **Swift** enables us to build **abstractions** that are closer to our **problem domain**